tier4/caret_doc/docs/configuration/intra_node_data_path.md

 inter node:

-- The inter-node data path is mapped based on the `source_timestamp` which must match between the publisher and the subscriber.
+- The inter-node data path is mapped based on the `source_timestamp`, which must match between the publisher side and the subscriber side.
 - if `take() == false`(indicating that there are no new messages in the queue), the latest source timestamp is used.

 intra node: